Geant4/geant4/examples/advanced/eRosita/README.txt

 vector (0.0, -0.5, -1.0).
 The initial kinetic energy of the protons is 150 MeV.

 The physics processes relevant to this simulation are defined in eRositaPhysicsList.
 The key process for generation of PIXE is G4hImpactIonisation.
+In the example, proton cross sections based on the ECPSSR model are used.
+Cross sections are computed for an energy range from 1 keV to 200 MeV.
+The energy thresholds for the production of fluorescence photons and Auger electrons by PIXE are set to a value of 250 eV.

+The output of the example is an ASCII file named TrackerPhotonEnergy.out.
+It contains the energy, in MeV, of every photon that finds its way to the tracker (or which is created as a secondary inside the tracker).
+If the batch mode example is run, the entries 0.00798467, 0.00800571, and 0.00886534 correspond to Cu fluorescence lines K_alpha2, K_alpha1, and K_beta1, respectively.
+Other photons originate e.g. from bremsstrahlung of delta rays in Cu.
+A histogram of the energies in TrackerPhotonEnergy.out, in particular if generated for more protons, clearly shows the PIXE photons from Cu on top of a continuous distribution.

 Instructions on how to build and run the example: